omnetpp/omnetpp/doc/src/userguide/ned-editor.rst

 Renaming Modules
 ^^^^^^^^^^^^^^^^

-To rename an existing module select its context menu and choose :guilabel:`Rename` or click on an already selected module a second time.
+To rename an existing module, select its context menu and choose :guilabel:`Rename` or click on an already selected module a second time.
 You can specify a new name for the module or even turn a submodule into a vector by adding ``[vectorsize]`` after its name.
-Alternatively the name of a module can be set in the :guilabel:`Properties` dialog or can be edited by pressing :kbd:`F6` when the module is selected.
+Alternatively, the name of a module can be set in the :guilabel:`Properties` dialog or can be edited by pressing :kbd:`F6` when the module is selected.

 Exporting a Module as an Image